GuilhermePelegrina/mofpca/README.md

 1) Clone the repository
 2) Execute the file "main_moofpca_spea2WS_credit.m"
-3) All the datasets used are in the
+3) The dataset used is in the folder data/adult